Damounet/AngularCucumberTesting/cucumber/features/README.md

 ## Gherkin

     Feature: Initial state
+        As a user
+        I can see the Tour of Heroes Initial page
+        So that I can navigate on all of the app

-        Scenario: The user goes on the heroes page from the initial page Given the user is on Tour of Heroes
+        Scenario: I go on the heroes page from the initial page Given I am on Tour of Heroes
-           When the user click on heroes button
+           When I click on heroes button
-           Then the user is on the heroes page
+           Then I am on the heroes page

 The code above is written with Gherkin.
-This is basically a language which is use to write functionnal testing.
+This is basically a language which is used to write functionnal testing.
 As you can see it is really close to english speaking.

-Gherkin is working with keywords which are starting all the Gherkin phrases.
+Gherkin works with keywords which are started all the Gherkin phrases.

-## Feature
+## Feature / User story environment

     Feature: Initial state
+        As a user
+        I can see the Tour of Heroes Initial page
+        So that I can navigate on all of the app

 This is the Feature functionnal description.
 Be as precise as possible.